 CrypticRock.com – That is really special when these unexpected surprises happen.
 You will also be at Chiller Theatre in New Jersey the weekend of April 27th through 29th signing autographs and meeting fans.
 It will be a very busy weekend.

 Burton Gilliam – It’s going to be really busy.
-We star Chiller Theatre Friday, and that Saturday will be really busy because we will leave the signing show, drive over to Huntington, and on the way we are going to stop for dinner at a well-known hamburger place.
+We start Chiller Theatre on Friday, and that Saturday will be really busy because we will leave the signing show, drive over to Huntington, and on the way, we are going to stop for dinner at a well-known hamburger place.
 We are going to stop, meet the folks, sign some pictures, and have a good time!

 CrypticRock.com – Yes, Chiller Theatre is a great event.
 Fans will no doubt have plenty of stories to tell you when meeting you.

 Burton Gilliam – The best part is not that they will get to meet me, but I will get to meet them.
-I love to meet new people and talking to them.
-It’s part of my nature, it’s what I do.
-(Laughs) Mel Brooks couldn’t have chosen a better person to do the part that I did because I knew after reading the script, I was going to have fun doing this thing and the people I was working with, they were going to have fun too.
+I love to meet new people and talk to them.
+It’s part of my nature; it’s what I do.
+(Laughs) Mel Brooks couldn’t have chosen a better person to do the part that I did because I knew after reading the script that I was going to have fun doing this thing, and the people I was working with were going to have fun, too.

 CrypticRock.com – That excitement bleeds through in the film.
-You have done a lot of different roles in film and television through the years.
-Of your many roles you have had many roles in Comedy.
+You have played a lot of different roles in film and television through the years.
+Of your many roles, you have had many roles in Comedy.
 Do you enjoy working in Comedy?

-CrypticRock.com – And you always have had memorable roles in films, no matter how big or small.
+CrypticRock.com – You always have had memorable roles in films, no matter how big or small.

 Burton Gilliam – That’s right!
-They have given me some of the greatest lines that I could not ever had imagined having if I had not Blazing Saddles to bump everything off of.
-When I did Paper Moon, I played a character that was so broad and overtime it set the whole broad character in me free and let me go.
+They have given me some of the greatest lines that I could not ever have imagined having if I had not Blazing Saddles to bump everything off of.
+When I did Paper Moon, I played a character that was so broad, and over time, it set the whole broad character in me free and let me go.

 CrypticRock.com – It has always stood out.
 With Blazing Saddles, beyond working with Mel Brooks and Richard Pryor, you worked with a wonderful cast of stars.
 What was it like working with everyone?

-Burton Gilliam – Well, let me backup a little.
+Burton Gilliam – Well, let me back up a little.
 When I did Paper Moon, I worked with Madeline Kahn there as well.
-When we finished the picture, she had to get back to New York, so she finished a Friday night, I finished the next night.
-She had to get back so took the red eye flight, but when she did, about 7 PM, about the 1st of December, she knocked on my door and told me how nice it was to work with me, she had a great time, and just knew the picture was going to be well-received.
-I was so brand new, I didn’t know what to say but when she turned to leave the room, she turned back in again, and said, “Burton, you and I are going to work together in this business again.”
+When we finished the picture, she had to get back to New York, so she finished a Friday night, and I finished the next night.
+She had to get back so she took the red-eye flight, but when she did, about 7 PM, on the 1st of December, she knocked on my door and told me how nice it was to work with me, she had a great time, and just knew the picture was going to be well-received.
+I was so brand new, I didn’t know what to say, but when she turned to leave the room, she turned back in again and said, “Burton, you and I are going to work together in this business again.”

 CrypticRock.com – That certainly was great chemistry.
 What can you tell us about some future projects?

 Burton Gilliam – I wish I could tell you, but I don’t have a thing in that genre.
 I know I will always do television, but I haven’t done a picture in 3 years.
-I get to do a lot of commercials, I do about 50 commercial a year, and they are all written for me.
-The Blazing Saddles character is my brand, and all the commercial I do is off of that character.
+I get to do a lot of commercials.
+I do about 50 commercials a year, and they are all written for me.
+The Blazing Saddles character is my brand, and all the commercials I do are based on that character.
 It started around 10 years ago, now, when I do all these commercials, they say we want you to do the Blazing Saddles‘ character.
-We don’t refer to the Blazing Saddles‘ character, I am just there, I have the wardrobe, and people know that’s the guy from Blazing Saddles.
+We don’t refer to the Blazing Saddles‘ character; I am just there, I have the wardrobe, and people know that’s the guy from Blazing Saddles.

-I am at an age, now I don’t look my age, I am going to be 80 in 3 months, and I can pass all day long for 62.
+I am at an age now I don’t look my age.
+I am going to be 80 in 3 months, and I can pass all day long at 62.
 I am really satisfied with the career I’ve had.
 Though, I really do think there is one more big thing out there for me.
 I don’t know what it’s going to be, I suspect it’s going to be a picture, but I know there is one more big left there.
 I am ready to get it done.

 No comment